The Broken Windows Theory Applies to Technical Debt: Method

 \subsection{The Experiment}

-This section describes the design and administration of the experiment and surveys that constitute the quantitative component of our study.
+This section describes the design and execution of the experiment and survey that constitute the quantitative component of our study.
 The purpose of the experiment was to isolate the effects of the independent variable, \emph{technical debt} (TD), which would allow us to investigate the causal relationship.

+To run these experiments we used a custom-built web-interface which meant that our only contact with the participants was recruitment and follow-up interviews.
+This was facilitated by providing participants with a sign-up code and information to access our research tool called \emph{RobotResearcher}.
+After receiving this information the participants could commence the experiment at a time suitable for them from the comfort of their browser.

+The experiment was split into several sequential steps as shown in Fig.~\ref{fig:data_collection}.
+After accessing the research tool, participants were presented with a short introduction about the experiment, as well as, a confidentiality agreement which they had to accept to proceed with the data collection part of the experiment.
+Next, participants were asked to complete a background survey to collect the data described in Sect.~\ref{sec:predictor_variables}.
+After the background survey, participants were taken to the main part of the experiment where they were presented with two tasks as described in Sect.~\ref{sec:treatment_scheme}.
+As a last step in the experiment, participants answered some reflection questions where they were asked to grade the quality of the preexisting code and their solution to both tasks.
+After completing the experiment all subjects were thanked for their participation and presented with a link to sign up for follow-up interviews.